Lightning-Universe/lightning-bolts/docs/source/vision_tasks.rst

 AMDIMContrastiveTask
 ^^^^^^^^^^^^^^^^^^^^
+Implementation modified from the `original repo <https://github.com/Philip-Bachman/amdim-public>`_.
-This is the contrastive task from AMDIM.
-In this task, we take in two sets of feature maps (in this case from a positive $x^+$ and anchor example $x^a$) $M^a = \{m_1, m_2, ..., m_i\}, M^+ = \{m_1, m_2, ..., m_j\}$.
+This is the contrastive task from AMDIM (`Philip Bachman, R Devon Hjelm, William Buchwalter <https://arxiv.org/abs/1906.00910>`_).

+In this task, we take in two sets of feature maps
+(in this case from a positive $x^+$ and anchor example $x^a$) $M^a = \{m_1, m_2, ..., m_i\}, M^+ = \{m_1, m_2, ..., m_j\}$.

 The task compares feature maps across spatial locations within the network.
 Here are the supported possibilities: